 The MENA-OECD Competitiveness Programme (formerly the MENA-OECD Investment Programme) was launched in 2005 at the request of Middle East and North African (MENA) governments to support investment policy reforms for growth and employment in the region.
 Participating economies include Algeria, Bahrain, Djibouti, Egypt, Iraq, Jordan, Kuwait, Lebanon, Libya, Mauritania, Morocco, Oman, Palestinian Authority, Qatar, Saudi Arabia, Tunisia, United Arab Emirates and Yemen.

-Accelerating entrepreneurship in the Middle East and
+Enhancing Integrity for Business Development in the Middle East and North Africa

 OECD Integrity Week 2016: Fighting The Hidden Tariff: Global Trade Without Corruption

 Project Insights: Promoting Investment in a Fragile Context (The OECD Iraq Project)